cakephp/docs/en/installation.rst

 Development
 ===========

-A development installation is the fastest method to setup Cake.
+A development installation is the fastest method to setup CakePHP.
 This example will help you install a CakePHP application and make it available at http://www.example.com/cake\_2\_0/.
 We assume for the purposes of this example that your document root is set to